modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	- To obtain a finite mass of the electron on a purely electromagnetic basis, spontaneous emission could be regarded as emission stimulated by the quantum zero-point fluctuations in the electromagnetic field.
 	- The fluctuating zero-point electric field of the quantized vacuum acts on an electron bound producing an erratic motion in its unperturbed position.
 This fact is equivalent to a mass renormalization.

-To Townes “for fundamental work in the field of quantum electronics, which has led to the construction of oscillators and amplifiers based on the maser-laser principle”.
+To [Townes](https://en.wikipedia.org/wiki/Charles_H._Townes) “for fundamental work in the field of quantum electronics, which has led to the construction of oscillators and amplifiers based on the maser-laser principle”.
 (Prize shared with Nicolay Gennadiyevich Basov and Aleksandr Mikhailovich Prokhorov).

-!!! tip "1964 Physics Nobel Prize awarded to Townes."

 WORK: “Stimulated emission means that a light packet, a photon, coming in contact with an atom can cause an electron to descend to a lower energy level so that an additional photon with the same amount of energy is emitted.
 If electrons are elevated to higher energy levels with the help of heat or light, an avalanche-like effect occurs when they fall to lower levels.
 In the 1950s Charles Townes (1915-2015), Nicolay Basov, and Aleksandr Prokhorov contributed to putting this phenomenon into practical use in masers and lasers, which produce concentrated and coherent beams of microwaves and light, respectively.”

 MLA style: Charles H. Townes – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Wed.
 24 Jan 2024. https://www.nobelprize.org/prizes/physics/1964/townes/facts/

 NOBEL LECTURE: *Production of Coherent Radiation by Atoms and Molecules* by Townes.

 - Basic Maser principles
 - Maser Clocks and Amplifiers
 - Optical and Infrared Masers, or Lasers
 - Present Performance of Lasers
 - Some Applications of Lasers
 - The Phonon Maser
 - Concluding Remarks

 MLA style: Charles H. Townes – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 16 Jan 2023. https://www.nobelprize.org/prizes/physics/1964/townes/lecture/

 <p align="center" width="100%">
     <img width="600" src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-II/figs/6.3.jpg?raw=true">